wichen42/wichen42/README.md

 <br>

-### I am currently a student at App Academy and have learned some cool things.
+### I am currently a student at App Academy and learned some cool things.

 <br>